namelos/cash-register/README.md

 npm install
 npm run
 # this is debug a mode with browser sync
+# localhost:3000 would be avaiable in browser
+# and localhost:3001 for debugging
-# or you can build as well
+# or you can just build as well
 ```

 #### Building
 ```
 npm run build
+# then visit dist/index.html
 ```